We have a vision to provide water to 1 million people by 2020.

 Natural water sources are often several kilometers away the villages and not clean.

 An estimated 200m hours per week are spent collecting water in sub-Saharan Africa.
 For women, this means lost time that could be spent looking after their families or working .For children, it is time away from school or school.
 Unclean water also causes

 Clean, Sustainable & Affordable

-Project Maji kiosks can be built anywhere that underground water is available.
+Project Maji kiosks can be installed anywhere that underground water is available.
 The structure supports an array of solar panels which drive a submersible electric pump that delivers potable water into a storage tank.
-The local population is then able to collect the water whenever they like, simply by turning on one of many taps.
+Communities are then then able to collect the water whenever they like, simply by turning on one of many taps.

-Using solar panels is not only sustainable, it’s also practical a many of the villages in rural Africa do not have access to electricity.
-With a steady supply of sunshine year around we can maintain consistent power to our sites at no cost.
+Using solar panels is not only sustainable; it’s also a practical solution as many communities do not have access to reliable electricity.
+With a steady supply of sunshine year around, we maintain consistent power to our sites at no cost.

-Mobile technology allows us to remotely monitor every one of our sites to measure their performance and to alert us in the unlikely event of any problems.
+Mobile technology allows us to remotely monitor all of our sites to measure their performance and to alert us in the unlikely event of any problems.
 We can also evaluate the efficiency of our kiosks but seeing how much and when the water is drawn.

 We install our kiosks in collaboration with the communities and in geographic clusters so that we can quickly deploy our technical team to troubleshot any problems and maintain a maximum operational uptime.
 Our technology solution is also under warranty for XX years.